Menu

 By day, Cadence works for the people of BC as a stakeholder relations coordinator in the BC Public Service.
 She is grateful to live in Victoria on the land of the lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nations.

 Kare was born in January 1982, in the small northern town of Fort St. James, British Columbia, Canada, the traditional territory of Nak’azdli Whut’en.
 She was raised alongside her older sister by their loving parents.
-Kare happily said ‘I do’ in 2001, and in 2006-2007, she moved to Kelowna to obtain her Diploma in Applied Psychology and Counselling.
-Returning home, she started her career with Nak’azdli Whut’en.
-It was there she found an appreciation and acceptance for her heritage as an Okanagan Indian Band Member.
+Kare happily said ‘I do’ in 2001, and in 2006–2007, she moved to Kelowna to obtain a Diploma in Applied Psychology and Counselling.
+After returning home, she started her career with Nak’azdli Whut’en and found an appreciation for and acceptance of her heritage as an Okanagan Indian Band Member.

-After several years working for Nak’azdli Whut’en, Kare and her husband opened their own business, managing and operating a multi-faceted farm.
+After several years, Kare and her husband opened their own business managing and operating a multi-faceted farm.
 Several years later, they closed the company and settled into a home overlooking the Stuart River.

 Kare says when she started writing again at age forty, she developed the slogan 'write unapologetically.'
-This helped her work through the fears of judgments, and craft scenes and story lines that would’ve otherwise had her stuck in writer's block.
+This helped her work through her fear of judgment, and craft scenes and story lines that would’ve otherwise kept her stuck in writer's block.

 For more about Allison and her endeavours, visit authorinorbit.com, or find her on various platforms at linktr.ee/authorinorbit.